jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   (b) to any person, whether an elector or not, for the purpose of obtaining the election of a candidate or affecting the result of a poll, and without receiving payment for it at the time when it is supplied.
 (3) Every elector who corruptly accepts or takes any such food, drink, entertainment, or provision also commits the offence of treating.
 (4) Despite subsections (1) to (3), the provision of light refreshments after any meeting relating to an election or poll does not constitute the offence of treating.
-(5) Every person who commits the offence of treating is liable on conviction or indictment to imprisonment for a term not exceeding 2 years.
+(5) Every person who commits the offence of treating is liable on conviction to imprisonment for a term not exceeding 2 years.

 ### 127 Undue influence
 (1) Every person commits the offence of undue influence—